-- 1. An employee is eligible for a tuition assistance grant after twenty-four months of continuous employment in a full-time benefit eligible position. - 2.
-At the time of hire, the eligibility status of the employee's children is recorded by the Human Resources department.
-It is the employee's responsibility to notify the Human Resources department in the event of another birth or legal adoption of a child who is adopted prior to age eight.
+- A faculty member is eligible for a tuition assistance grant following the accumulation of four full semesters of employment in a benefit eligible position. - 2.
+At the time of hire, the eligibility status of the faculty member's children is recorded by the Human Resources department.
+It is the faculty member's responsibility to notify the Human Resources department in the event of another birth or legal adoption of a child who is adopted prior to age eight.